What is the actual Thunderbolt version in MOTUs 828es?

 Re: What is the actual Thunderbolt version in MOTUs 828es?

-Thank you Mike for taking the time to break this down to me!!
-This was very valuble for to me to read!
-I feel very confident in keeping the 828es when it arrives at my doorstep some time in the upcoming week!mikehalloran wrote: ↑Sun May 23, 2021 12:43 pm A MDP cable will not work.
+mikehalloran wrote: Sun May 23, 2021 12:43 pm A MDP cable will not work.
 You need a TB 1 or 2 cable from the unit plugged into an Apple TB2/TB3 adapter plugged into a TB3/4 port depending on the Mac.

 At sea level, audio travels approximately one foot (30 cm) per millisecond.
 A latency of ten milliseconds is about the same as being ten feet (three meters) from an audio source.